 A pardon forgives the offense but the record remains, while clemency reduces criminal penalties but does not clear your criminal record.

-Start Your Free Consultation with an Experienced San Diego Expungement Attorney
+Start Your Initial Consultation with an Experienced San Diego Expungement Attorney

 Finding an attorney who is committed to fighting for your rights following your conviction and probation is crucial.